fatema-hossain/electricity_bill_system/README.md

 # electricity_bill_system
-It is simple electricity bill management project.In future, I will add more features and update this project.
+It is a simple electricity bill management project.Future enhancements and additional features are planned to further improve its functionality.
 In this project:
 Database: MySQL
 Front-end: Html,CSS,Javascript